 Experience the Biodynamic® Difference with Italian Specialties Cultivated in the Fields of Northern Italy

-Our classic Italian tomato sauces and pastas deliver robust flavor that comes only from food grown in healthy soil that’s properly nurtured like the living organism it is.
+Our classic pastas deliver robust flavor that comes only from food grown in healthy soil that’s properly nurtured like the living organism it is.
 Learn how Demeter Certified Biodynamic® farmers cultivate vibrant living soil to produce nutrient-rich, delicious food.

 • Solspring® Biodynamic® Pastas are made from durum wheat that is cultivated on biodynamic farms in the fertile Lombardy region of Northern Italy, offered in a variety of favorite pasta shapes including Penne, Angel Hair and Tagliatelle.